Caspar Peucer: Religious ideology

 Caspar Peucer was a practicing Protestant who believed in Divine Providence, this just meant that God is able to and does intervene with nature.
 The Protestant astrologers of the time held the belief that before the original sin, nature did not deviate from its expected laws.
 But then after the Fall, God and the devil began to send supernatural messages through nature.
 This could be seen through medical diagnoses, astrological horoscopes, and meteorology, according to Peucer.
 As a Christian, Peucer believed in divine intervention, be it by God or the Devil.
 The ideas of what was considered official divination seemed to differ in opinion from person to person.
 Peucer upheld that God was the only divine entity with the capability of changing the course or essence of nature.
 Caspar Peucer extensively recorded how the constellations and meteorological events were signs or warnings of historical events that occurred near the time of the astronomical events.

 Divine providence in astrology was in opposition to what many of the Catholics and Orthodox Lutherans believed.
 They would say that pairing natural signs with historical events or future events does not work with the belief that God gave humankind freewill.
 The accepted view for science and philosophy was to follow an Aristotilian approach, which includes using empirical evidence and reason to come to conclusions.
 That is definitely the standard goal for philosophers when coming up with any theories or ideas.
 Peucer tried to link his ideas of astrology with a strong Aristotelian argument through one of his writings, but it does not seem like he ever really convinced the Catholics of his ideas, and others abandoned the ideas of horoscopes as a science fairly quickly after the height of its popularity.
-Additionally, Peucer believed in both angles and demons which can be found in some of his astrological ideology.
+Additionally, Peucer believed in both angels and demons which can be found in some of his astrological ideology.
 Specifically, Peucer thought that both of these entities could affect and even explain some serious astrological phenomena such as comets in the atmosphere to produce many particular effects that he had no other explanation for.
 That being said, in his texts, Peucer believed that these event could somewhat predict the future as they were signs that appeared not only to our world, but also the sublunar world.
 He justified this on the basis that, there would be no point in astrological signs appearing from unknown sources if they did not mean anything.